kyleb000/reflux/README.md

 Note: As of version 1.2.0, the `Transformer` error handler simply prints the error to `stderr`.

 ### Guideline
 There may be instances when you may want to yield data as you are iterating through an iterable.
-If you are yielding in the for loop, the compiler will complain about borrowing issues.
+If you are yielding in the for loop, the borrow checker will prevent compilation.

 For example, the following code snippet will not compile:
 ```rust,no_run